av182/Backup-Python/README.md

 # Backup-Python
-Backup scripts (full, differential, incremental).
-Also compares each file after backup for correctness.
+Cross-platform backup scripts.
+After copying each file - compares it with source for correctness.

 Backup_full.py: